-How to Create a Skills Matrix (Free Template Included)
+How to Create a Skills Matrix in 5 Steps (Free Template for 2026)

 A skills matrix is a tool that helps you track and visualize the skills, qualifications, competencies, and experience of your employees.
 It's usually in the form of a table or grid, with the employees' names listed on one axis and their skills on the other.